Parvezi123/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection

-clone the repo to your PC
+Clone the repository to your PC

 Requirements: